simonmichael/hledger_site/src/ledger.md

 | `C AMT1 = AMT2` declare a commodity equivalency                                                                                                       | N        | I   |                                                                                  | I/Y  |
 | `I, i, O, o, b, h` timeclock entries in journal                                                                                                       | N        | N   | timeclock data must be in a separate file (can be `include`d)                    |      |
 | `--command-line-flags` in journal                                                                                                                     | N        | I   |                                                                                  |      |

+### Decimal marks

+In many countries, comma is used as decimal mark. hledger tries to auto-detect this, to make things just work for everyone without configuration.
+The downside is that numbers containing a single digit group mark and no decimal mark (like `1,000`) can be misparsed.
+This is especially a proble when amounts are left blank, as the misparsing will not raise an error.
+If you have such numbers in your data, or if you simply want to be safe, you should declare the decimal mark being used.
+The best way is to add a `decimal-mark .` or `decimal-mark ,` directive to each file.
+See [Decimal marks, digit group marks](/hledger.html#decimal-marks-digit-group-marks) for more on this.

 ### Balancing precision